 Use a Secure WiFi Network

-If possible, employees should work on secure, private home networks instead of relying on public WiFi.
+Employees should work on secure, private home networks if possible instead of relying on public WiFi.
 If you send your data through an unsecured WiFi connection, you lose the power of privacy, making it possible for cybercriminals to intercept your data.
 Employees may be putting personal information at risk if they access their email accounts or send sensitive data over a public WiFi network.
 It's essential to ensure your network is secure through the use of a VPN and a strong password that isn't easily cracked.

 Secure Home Workstations